-BEFORE INSTALLING, SERVICING OR MAINTAINING THIS EQUIPMENT, SWITCH THE ELECTRIC POWER TO "OFF" AT THE DISCONNECT LOCATED BEHIND THE FRONT DOOR ON THE LOWER PANEL.
+BEFORE INSTALLING, SERVICING OR MAINTAINING THIS EQUIPMENT, SWITCH THE ELECTRIC POWER TO "OFF" AT THE DISCONNECT LOCATED BEHIND THE KEY LOCKED DOOR ON THE LOWER FRONT PANEL.
 FAILURE TO DO THIS COULD RESULT IN PROPERTY DAMAGE, BODILY INJURY OR DEATH.

-Remove the front plenum panel from the plenum.
+Remove the front plenum panel and the top plenum panel from the plenum.
 Retain the screws and panels for reinstallation after plenum has been installed.